-A financial crisis is devastating for our personal finance.
+A financial crisis is devastating for our personal finances.
 There is no perfect way to get ready for it, and it’s inevitable.
 Experts tells us that each of us will go through many financial crisis in our lifetime.
 Here is how to invest during a financial crisis.

 Yet, there are ways to reduce their impact on our finance.
 This article will go over investment best practices and how to invest during a financial crisis.